CCPBioSim/xswaps-workshop/ligandswap/README.md

 [thermodynamic integration (TI)](https://en.wikipedia.org/wiki/Thermodynamic_integration).
 Indeed, to measure error, the ligandswap program with Sire calculates the free energy using all three methods at the same time.

-If you want more information about ligandswap, please [take a look here](theory.md).
+If you want more information about the theory behind ligandswap, please [take a look here](theory.md).

 ## Training material